takuya/php-process/README.md

 ```

-Using without Composer.phar or Such a package manager, Just write require_once.

 This `Process class` is written by ***vanilla php***.
 No extra packages.
 No pear, No composer, No other packages need to install.
+Using this without `composer.phar` or other Package manager, all you need is Just write require_once.

 More Samples